From Prior to Pro: Efficient Skill Mastery via Distribution Contractive RL Finetuning: Related Work

 \textbf{RL Finetuning of Generative BC Policies.} A wide range of methods improve pretrained policies using offline data~\cite{chen2022offline,hansen2023idql,wang2022diffusion,chen2023score,kang2023efficient} or online interaction~\cite{ball2023efficient, zhang2023cherry, hu2023imitation, xu2022dexterous, haldar2023watch, mendonca2024continuously, yang2024robot, gupta2021reset, sharma2023self, zhu2020ingredients, luo2024serl}.
 Here, we focus on approaches that explicitly use diffusion- and flow-based models as the pretrained BC policy.
-One line of work directly \textbf{finetunes} the generative model parameters, either by performing on-policy learning through the denoising process~\cite{ren2024diffusion, ding2025genpo} or by injecting reward signals into the generative training objective~\cite{mcallister2025flow, pfrommer2025reinforcement}.
-While conceptually straightforward, these approaches often require differentiating through iterative sampling, which can be computationally expensive and brittle.
+One line of work directly \textbf{finetunes} the generative model parameters using reinforcement learning.
+Several methods adapt policy gradient algorithms to diffusion or flow-based policies, either by modeling the denoising chain as a Markov Decision Process with tractable per-step likelihoods~\cite{ren2024diffusion, ding2025genpo, lei2025rl} or by using the flow matching loss as a surrogate for the policy ratio~\cite{mcallister2025flow}.
+Others employ reward-weighted regression or group-relative optimization to bias the generative training objective toward high-reward samples~\cite{pfrommer2025reinforcement}.
 A second line of work uses \textbf{distillation}.
 These methods either learn a one-step actor with TD-style objectives~\cite{park2025flow, li2025reinforcement} or use value-guided action selection to generate improved targets that are distilled back into the policy~\cite{dong2025expo}.
 By avoiding backpropagation through denoising, distillation simplifies post-training and can improve stability.
 A third line of work focuses on \textbf{steering} or \textbf{correction} of a fixed pretrained policy.
 Steering methods guide sampling at test time~\cite{frans2025diffusion, wagenmaker2025steering} or learn noise-selection mechanisms~\cite{wagenmaker2025steering}, while correction methods learn lightweight residual modules that locally adjust the base policy's outputs~\cite{yuan2024policy, ankile2025imitation, ankile2025residual}.
 Keeping the base policy fixed improves stability, but steering remains bounded by the base policy's failure modes, whereas residual correction can extend behavior beyond the base policy when needed.

 \textit{\textbf{Our approach strategically integrates and extends multiple ideas from prior work in a unique and practical way}} -- it inherits the stability of distillation-style approaches (via BC regularization), the efficiency of the steering-style approaches (via value-guided action selection), and the flexibility of correction-style approaches via residual action learning.
 As a result, \ours~can explicitly target a sharpened and more reliable action distribution for long-horizon manipulation, while allowing controlled deviations from the pretrained BC policy to correct systematic errors.